 Anchor Text Ratio

 This refers to your anchor text and the ratio of variations of your keywords.
-It is strongly advised that you keep your ratios of keywords equally mixed to avoid a penalty for over optimisation.
+It is strongly advised that you keep your ratios of keywords equally mixed to avoid a penalty.

 This is short for application programme interface.
 It is used to communicate and specify instructions on how certain types of software should interact with each other.